Synthetixio/SIPs/content/sccp/sccp-347.md

 |    BTC*   |     75     |
 |    USDC   | 10,000,000 |

-* The specification of the representative BTC token (wBTC or tBTC) which would be used in wrapping will be decided upon in a seperate vote.
+* The specification of the representative BTC token (wBTC or tBTC) which would be used in wrapping will be decided upon in a different vote.

 # Abstract